kevinsogo/compgen/docs_src/CONTEST.md

 This assumes you have already written all the problems in your problem set using KompGen, and you would like to easily upload them to contest systems like PC2.

 # PC2

 As mentioned in the README, there are two general steps.

 1. Create a `contest.json` file which will contain the details of the contest, including allowed languages and list of problems.
 A template exists in `examples/templates/contest.json` for you.

 2. Run `kg kontest pc2 path/to/contest.json`.
-This will create a folder containing, among other things, `contest.yaml`, which can be loaded by PC2.
+This will create a folder containing (among other things) `contest.yaml`, which can be loaded by PC2.

 We will now explain these in more detail, including additional steps after running `kg kontest` to make sure your PC2 contest runs smoothly.

 ## contest.json